PollSorry, there are no polls available at the moment.

 February 9 Check-ins 63

 February 16 Check-ins 64

 February 23 Check-ins 54

 Thanks to everyone who takes the time to check into the net!!!
 73, John, W3KH, Net Manager

-Back in Hurricane session – Join the SC Regional Skywarn Net Tuesday night, 9 PM local.
+Join the SC Regional Skywarn Net 1st and 3rd Tuesday night, 9 PM local.
 The net orginates from Charleston and is sponsored by the National Weather Service in Charleston.
-Remember, Hurricane season starts 1 June, 2013.
-If you have not packed your go kit, do it now.
+Keep your go kit packed.